-Obviously, keep doing all of the usual things that schools say.
-Continue to hear them read, practise times tables, help them with homework, talk to them about their day, and encourage them to read by visiting the local library, bookshops, or using eBooks from the free Oxford Owl eBook library.
+Obviously, keep doing all the things that you have been doing in previous years.
+Continue to hear them read, practise times tables, help them with home learning, talk to them about their day, and encourage them to read by visiting the local library and bookshops.

 Just like in school, give them some independence and responsibility for their learning at home.
 Here are a few ways you can start giving them some responsibility at home: